xumes/sudoku-api/README.md

   - Check your latest move
 - The sessions lives during 8 hours.
 After that, your board is deleted and you need to start a new one
 - You don't need to identify yourself

+## How to play

+- First start a new board
+- Place numbers into the board

+See details on our Swagger documentation